 "--You hear that?"
 The handle shook violently again and Samael didn't waste time grabbing the other oversized chair and shoving it into place atop the first one.
 A minor improvement on the original plan.

 "Andee, we need an exit," Samael warned as someone began to pound at the door and yell for assistance.
 He glanced toward the bat and then yelped as a gunshot cracked from outside the lounge, sending bits of splintered wood and upholstery flying through the air.
 Apparently the chairs weren't bulletproof...what a cheapskate.
 "Like now!"

 "Fuck, okay...look, this is our only bet!"
-Andee hopped onto a table positioned near the massive picture windows, peering down into the darkness.
+Andee hopped onto a table positioned near the huge windows, peering down into the darkness.
 "I can fly and uh...it's not that far down, puppy!
 You'll be fine!"

 Andee grit his teeth and fidgeted on the spot.
 He could just...fly away, after all.
 There was still time.
 Samael was tough, he'd suck it up and jump...right?
 His eyes flicked to the chupa, watching the way Samael steeled himself as if he was going to just try and take on a whole group of armed guards with his bare hands.
 He opened his muzzle to call to the rebel, only to freeze as the scream of turbines filled the air.

 Andee turned his head slowly and stared at the dropship that drifted into position directly outside the window.
 A spotlight swiveled toward them and Samael craned his neck owlishly as a harsh beam washed over him.
 His eyes widened a bit, a muted look of shock taking hold for only a moment before he growled.
 "Alright, fuck it..."
 He turned toward the dropship and Andee blinked in confusion.
 "The window it is."